Tomev/qcflow/docs/source/llms/langchain/autologging.rst

     * - Traces
       - ``true``
       - ``log_traces``
       - Whether to generate and log traces for the model.
-See `MLflow Tracing <../tracing/index.html>`_ for more details about tracing feature.
+See `QCFlow Tracing <../tracing/index.html>`_ for more details about tracing feature.
     * - Model Artifacts
       - ``false``
       - ``log_models``
       - If set to ``True``, the LangChain model will be logged when it is invoked.
 Supported models are `Chain`, `AgentExecutor`, `BaseRetriever`, `SimpleChatModel`, `ChatPromptTemplate`, and subset of `Runnable` types.
-Please refer to the `MLflow repository <https://github.com/mlflow/mlflow/blob/d2955cc90b6c5d7c931a8476b85f66e63990ca96/mlflow/langchain/utils.py#L183>`_ for the full list of supported models.
+Please refer to the `QCFlow repository <https://github.com/qcflow/qcflow/blob/d2955cc90b6c5d7c931a8476b85f66e63990ca96/qcflow/langchain/utils.py#L183>`_ for the full list of supported models.
     * - Model Signatures
       - ``false``
       - ``log_model_signatures``
-      - If set to ``True``, :py:class:`ModelSignatures <mlflow.models.ModelSignature>` describing model inputs and outputs are collected and logged along with Langchain model artifacts during inference.
+      - If set to ``True``, :py:class:`ModelSignatures <qcflow.models.ModelSignature>` describing model inputs and outputs are collected and logged along with Langchain model artifacts during inference.
 This option is only available when ``log_models`` is enabled.
     * - Input Example
       - ``false``
       - ``log_input_examples``